-The UAE Federal Decree Law No. (32) of 2021 ("Companies Law") which repealed the UAE Federal Law No. (2) of 2015 which was issued on 20 September 2021 and came into effect on 2 January 2022.
-The Company had 12 months from 2 January 2022 to comply with its provisions.
-The Company is in the process of complying with the provisions and requirements of the law.
+The UAE federal Decree law No. of 2021 ("Companies Law") which repealed the UAE Federal Law No. (2) of 2015 which was issued on 20 September 2021 and came into effect on 2 January 2022.
+The Company has complied with the provisions and requirements of the Law.

-Ownership of the Company is held in the name of the BMW Malta Ltd. with 40% holding, Albatha Holding LLC with 30% holding and Arabian Gulf Mechanical Centre (AGMC) Ltd. with 30% holding.
+The shareholders of the Company are BMW Malta Ltd. with 40% holding, Albatha Holding LLC with 30% holding and Arabian Gulf Mechanical Centre (AGMC) Ltd. with 30% holding.
+The ultimate parent of the Company is Bayerische Motoren Werke AG which is incorporated in Munich, Germany.